krisbuote/truth-staking-release/README.md

 # Truth Staking

-# Crow Truth Staking DApp
+### Crowdsourcing the Truth

-A decentralized application that allows the crowd to stake money on the truthfulness of claims made by the media.
+Stake money on the truthfulness of claims made by the media.

 --- WORK IN PROGRESS ---